cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

 #### What it means

-In a CIM profile definition, adding an association to the profile is not sufficient on its own — the target end of the association must also be explicitly included in the association's definition within the profile.
+In a CIM profile definition, adding an association to the profile is not sufficient on its own, since the target end of the association must also be explicitly included in the association's definition within the profile.
 Until that step is completed, **CIMTool** cannot fully resolve the relationship and renders the association in red to make the incomplete definition visible.